The Most Common Mistake in Estate Plans

 The primary difference between a will and trust is that a will must be submitted to the Court and “proven up” to be authentic.
 This process is known as “probate” and can easily last nine to twelve months after the admission of the will to ensure that creditors are paid before any distributions are made to the beneficiaries identified in your will.

 A revocable living trust affords privacy in comparison to probate and, generally, the time of administration of the trust is shorter than probate which generally takes one year.
 Most attorneys usually charge a flat fee to prepare a trust.
 These fees will be less than the fees incurred to complete the probate of a will.
 A trust is a great way to control the timing and amount of funds distributed to your child.
-For example, in the event of your untimely death, ask yourself if an 18 year old has the maturity and financial sophistication to manage the funds?
-A trust enables the funds to be retained and administered by a trustee until your beneficiaries reach an age which you feel is appropriate to provide them a distribution to use in their absolute discretion.
+For example, in the event of your untimely death, ask yourself if an 18 year old has the maturity and financial sophistication to manage the funds.
+A trust enables the funds to be retained and administered by a trustee until your beneficiaries reach an age which you feel is appropriate to provide them with a distribution to use in their absolute discretion.

 Periodic Review is the Key